monarc-project/stats-service/docs/installation.rst

 Daemon
 ~~~~~~

-Whichever way you installed, you can choose to use systemd to start the service.
+Whichever way you installed the service, you can choose to use systemd to start
-Simply create a file ``/etc/systemd/system/statsservice.service`` with the following
+it.
+Simply create a file ``/etc/systemd/system/statsservice.service`` with the
-contents:
+following contents:

 .. code-block:: ini